 Every employee in China is supposed to have a pension, medical and unemployment insurance, and a range of other welfare benefits.
 In reality, the system has largely failed to provide workers, rural migrant workers in particular, with the social security they need and are legally entitled to.

-There are an estimated 286 million rural migrant workers in China, comprising more than one-third of the entire working population.
-They have been the engine of China’s spectacular economic growth over the last three decades, but they remain marginalized and subject to institutionalized discrimination.
+The 2022 official estimate of the population of rural migrant workers in China is 296 million, comprising more than one-third of the entire working population.
+Migrant workers have been the engine of China’s spectacular economic growth over the last three decades, but they remain marginalized and subject to institutionalized discrimination.
 Their children have limited access to education and healthcare and can be separated from their parents for years on end.

 China is undeniably a safer place to work than it was a decade ago.
 However, accident rates, death tolls and the incidence of occupational disease are all still comparatively high.
 New work hazards have emerged as the economy develops, and many employers continue to prioritise productivity and profit well above work safety.